CERTCC/Vultron/docs/process_models/model_interactions.md

 ### Attacks Observed

-Nothing in this or any other [CVD]{acronym-label="CVD" acronym-form="singular+short"} process model should be interpreted as constraining adversary activity.
+Nothing in this or any other CVD process model should be interpreted as constraining adversary activity.

 -   Participants MUST treat attacks as an event that could occur at any